frankpd/nyc_geodatabase/db_utils/README.md

 2. sqlite_to_sqlite: once data is inspected and verified, this script is used to copy tables from the test database to what will be the next version of the nyc_gdb, rename the tables, and drop the tables from the previous year.

 3. sqlite_to_postgres: the final step in the data acquisition, processing, checking, and publishing process is to archive the data on our local network database.
-This script copies data from the SQLite nyc_gdb to PostgreSQL.
+This script copies data tables from the SQLite nyc_gdb to PostgreSQL.

+4. sqlite_to_postgres_minus_geometry: a variation of the previous script, used for features that have geometry.
+We never found a good solution for transferring Spatialite geometry to PostGIS, so instead this script omits the geometry columns when copying the tables.
+Geometry for point features is created in PostGIS manually after import, using numeric coordinate columns.
+An important prerequisite: this script assumes that geometry is stored in the last column of the table, and won't work otherwise.